guard/guard/README.md

 Interactions
 ------------

-**From version >= 0.7.0 Posix Signal handlers are no more used to interact with Guard.
-If you're using a version < 0.7, please refer to the [README in the v0.6 branch](https://github.com/guard/guard/blob/v0.6/README.md).**

 When Guard do nothing you can interact with by entering a command + hitting return/enter:

 * `stop`:    `stop|quit|exit|s|q|e + return` - Calls each Guard's `#stop` method, in the same order they are declared